Here's how to make your school better for trans students or advocate for yourself or your family.

 Resources by NCTE and Partner Organizations

-- NCTE and GLSEN’s Model District Policy, which includes policies that school districts can adopt to support trans students
+- NCTE and GLSEN’s Model School Policy, which includes policies that schools can adopt to support trans students

 - Schools in Transition, a practical guide to help school officials address issues affecting trans students